chillydesign/squadrata/README.md

-# Wordpress theme for GK Service
+# Wordpress theme for Squadrata

-Wordpress theme for GK Service
+Wordpress theme for Squadrata